Joker (2012 film)

-Joker is a 2012 Indian Hindi-language science fiction comedy film directed by Shirish Kunder and also his second directorial venture after Jaan-E-Mann.
-The film stars Akshay Kumar and Sonakshi Sinha in lead roles.
-This was the second film in which Sinha paired opposite Kumar after Rowdy Rathore (2012).
-The film released worldwide on 31 August 2012, and received mixed to negative response upon release.
+Joker is a 2012 Indian Hindi-language science fiction comedy film written and directed by Shirish Kunder in his second directorial venture after Jaan-E-Mann.
+The film stars Akshay Kumar and Sonakshi Sinha.
+The film released worldwide on 31 August 2012, and received negative reviews upon release.
 The film was declared a "Disaster" at box office.
-The trailer of the film revealed on 11 July 2012, and also in cinemas along with Cocktail.

 Plot

-Agastya "Sattu" is a scientist, working on the development of a communication system, to communicate with aliens.
+Agastya "Sattu" is a scientist, working on the development of a communication system to communicate with aliens.
 But Agastya loses the faith of his seniors and is allotted a deadline of one month to conclude his project with some substantial results.

 In the meantime, Agastya is informed by his girlfriend Diva about his father's illness.
-On hearing this they both reach his native village Paglapur, whose colourful inhabitants include his brother who speaks in gibberish, a kid who thinks he is a lamp post and everyone else who think that World War II is still going on and fear the Germans.
+On hearing this, they both reach his native village, Paglapur, whose colourful inhabitants include his brother, who speaks gibberish, a kid who thinks he is a lamppost, and everyone else who think that World War II is still going on and fears the Germans.

 Soon after reaching there, Agastya finds that he was called on a false pretext of illness by his father.
 They called Agastya, so he could make the village a better place and connect it with the outer world.

-On getting apprised about truth, Agastya decides to move back to the US, but after hearing the plight of the inhabitants of Paglapur, due to the brushing aside of the village by the government because of its being absent from the demarcated map of India, he makes his mind to come out with some solution for the problem.
+Upon learning the truth, Agastya decides to move back to the US; however, after hearing the plight of the inhabitants of Paglapur, who are ignored by the government because the village is absent from the demarcated map of India, he decides to come up with a solution for the problem.

-As the story proceeds, Agastya comes up with a quaint idea pertaining to the crop circle and the arrival of aliens in his village, to garner recognition for his otherwise isolated village undergoing a plight of neglect ever since the independence.
+As the story proceeds, Agastya comes up with a quaint idea pertaining to the crop circle and the arrival of aliens in his village to garner recognition for his otherwise isolated village undergoing a plight of neglect ever since independence.

 With frames moving ahead, Agastya along with other villagers creates a crop circle in Paglapur and spreads rumors about the arrival of aliens in the village.
-And from there, amid tremendous media hype, takes over some hilarious sequences knitted around UFO and fictitious man-made aliens.
+And from there, amid tremendous media hype, takes over some hilarious sequences knitted around UFOs and fictitious man-made aliens.

-In the end, the whole joke about the fake aliens is found out and at the end of the movie real aliens come and give the village the gift of oil.
+In the end, the whole joke about the fake aliens is found out, and at the end of the movie, real aliens come and give the village the gift of oil.